frontfoot/overlay_me/README.md

       "/images/overlays/Home_768r_1.png"
     ]

-I made a simple Rack app to build that JSON list for you
+If you're using the gem, I made a simple Rack app to build that JSON list for you

 Here is how to initialise the path and the feed route